St. Michael's Secondary School: Layout

-Legacy Block is a 2-storey wooden building with classrooms, a hall, a cooperation store and a utility room.
+Blok Warisan (Legacy Block) is a 2-storey wooden building with classrooms, the auditorium, the co-operative store, the surau and the multi-purpose court.

-Another academic building is a 6-storey concrete building leaning on the crest of Elton Hill.
-It consists of five laboratories, the staff office, the principal's office, a library, an auditorium, a skill training workshop, a kitchen workshop, an art centre, a dental clinic, a book storage room, and a sport equipment storage room.
+The other academic building, Blok Wawasan (Insight Block) is a 6-storey concrete building leaning on the crest of Elton Hill.
+It consists of five scientific laboratories, the staff office, the principal's office, the conference room, the library, the cafeteria, a skill training workshop, a kitchen workshop, an art centre, a dental clinic, a book storage room, a sport equipment storage room, an IT lab, and classrooms.